 AESCA class sizes vary from term to term, however, our student to instructor ratios are appropriate for optimal learning opportunities.
-Our kitchens are designed to accommodate 18-24 students.
-Distance learning program cohorts are limited to 30 students per section.
+Our kitchens are designed to accommodate 18-20 students.
+Distance learning program cohorts are are typically 40 students per section.